method-inc/pi-epaper/Readme.md

-# rpi-eink
+# rpi-epaper

 ## Overview

-If you have ever tried to display something on an e-ink screen from your Raspberry Pi, you understand what a painful process it can be.
+If you have ever tried to display something on an e-paper screen from your Raspberry Pi, you understand what a painful process it can be.
 If you succeeded, you're probably a rockstar programmer.
-I am not a rockstar programmer, but I got it to work with a mishmash of bits and pieces of code and a lot of research about how the e-ink display works.
+I am not a rockstar programmer, but I got it to work with a mishmash of bits and pieces of code and a lot of research about how the e-paper display works.

 Here's how to do it so I can save you possibly weeks of work.
 Why?
 Because I'm a nice guy.

-This software will allow you to easily take appropriately sized images on your machine (or from anywhere, really) and display them correctly on the e-ink display.
-This is no simple task since the demo software that you get with the e-ink display only has two demo images that are built in code, which doesn't work in real-world scenarios.
+This software will allow you to easily take appropriately sized images on your machine (or from anywhere, really) and display them correctly on the e-paper display.
+This is no simple task since the demo software that you get with the e-paper display only has two demo images that are built in code, which doesn't work in real-world scenarios.

 ![Skookum Logo](screenshots/skookum.jpg)